Cubiking/Mini-Game-Collection/README.md

 ### pcdatarepeat

-Check whether drawn numbers are generated repeatedly with function datarepea.
+Check whether drawn numbers are generated repeatedly with function datarepeat.

+## Documentation for Local Procedures and Functions of Magic Matrix

+### copy

+Copy the n x n array of the same 'turn' from an array of rec type to another.

+### luck

+Determine whether the current state of